BrokenShell/Fortuna/README.md

 generation, practical probability distributions, and prepared value selectors for games, simulations, procedural generation, and generative systems.

-Fortuna 6 is a deliberate clean break from the historical API.
-It is built on the vendored, immutable Storm 5.0.2 engine and is licensed under MIT.
+Fortuna 6 is built on the vendored, immutable Storm 5.0.2 engine and is licensed under MIT.

 > **Not for cryptography:** Fortuna uses MT19937-64.
 Do not use it for
 > passwords, tokens, keys, secrets, authentication, cryptography, gambling